raspberrypi/rpi-eeprom/imager/README.txt

 Raspberry Pi 4 EEPROM bootloader rescue image
 *********************************************

-The Raspberry Pi 4 has a small EEPROM chip used to store the bootloader.
+The Raspberry Pi 4 contains a small EEPROM used to store the bootloader.

 This rescue image reverts the bootloader EEPROM to factory default settings.